LucaCanali/SparkDLTrigger/README.md

 ![Physics use case for the particle classifier](Docs/Physics_use_case.png)

-## Data pipelines for deeplearning
+## Data pipelines for deep learning
 Data pipelines are of paramount importance to make machine learning projects successful, by integrating multiple components and APIs used for data processing across the entire data chain.
 A good data pipeline implementation can accelerate and improve the productivity of the work around the core machine learning tasks.
 The four steps of the pipeline we built are: